Palestinians in Gaza struggle to follow Israeli evacuation order and face dire water shortage

 Israel renewed calls on social media and in leaflets dropped from the air for Gaza residents to move south, while Hamas urged people to stay in their homes.
 The U.N. and aid groups have said such a rapid exodus would cause untold human suffering, especially for hospitalized patients, older adults and others unable to relocate.

 The evacuation directive covers an area of 1.1 million residents, or about half the territory’s population.
-The Israeli military said “hundreds of thousands” of Palestinians had already heeded the warning and headed south.
-It said Palestinians could travel within Gaza without being harmed along two main routes from 10 a.m. to 4 p.m. local time.
+The Israeli military said “hundreds of thousands” of Palestinians had heeded the warning and headed south.
+It gave Palestinians a six hour window that ended Saturday afternoon to travel within Gaza without being harmed along two main routes.

 A week after Hamas' attack, Israel was still working to assess the casualties.
-With special rabbinic approval, workers at a military base in central Israel continued the grueling task of identifying the bodies of the Israelis and foreign nationals who were killed, most of them civilians.
+With special rabbinic approval, workers at a military base in central Israel continued the grueling task of identifying the bodies of the Israelis and foreign nationals who were killed, mostly civilians.
 Work is normally halted on Saturday, the Jewish sabbath.

+On Saturday night, the Israeli military said in a statement it was preparing a coordinated offensive in Gaza using air, ground and naval forces.
+Israel has not said when the offensive will begin.

 It was not clear how many Palestinians remained in north Gaza by Saturday afternoon, said Juliette Touma, a spokesperson for the U.N. agency for Palestinian refugees.
 “What we know is that hundreds of thousands of people have fled.
 And that 1 million people have been displaced in total in one week,” she said.